Our situation: End-of-Life for Cable TV

 Examining the Creative Practice

-Story and conversation are the cornerstones of our business.
-TV is merely as distribution platform.
+Story and conversation are the cornerstones of our nonprofit business.
+TV is merely a distribution platform.
 Story crafting, people gathering, and uplifting voices are the practice.

 Fundamental to the practice of Making TV: Story

-Public Access content is predominantly comprised of recorded conversations, performance, and event coverage including spiritual services.
-All include some element of story.
+Public Access content is predominantly comprised of recorded conversations, performances, and event coverage including spiritual services.
+All include some element of ‘story’.

 For Strategic Consideration: Focus on the studio and legacy vs. TV